jamesthesnake/PumasDocs.jl/docs/src/tutorials/introduction.md

 # Introduction to PuMaS

-This is an introduction to PuMaS, a software for pharmacometric modeling and simulation.
+This is an introduction to PuMaS, a software for pharmaceutical modeling and simulation, with a current focus on pharmacometric models.

 The basic workflow of PuMaS is: